strap/curanexus-sdk-go/README.md

 Once the above has been fetched, `strapSDK` will fetch the API discover endpoint for the project and build its API.

+*Checkout the strap_test.go file for all SDK endpoint examples*

 ### Installation

 ```